DEFRA/waste-carriers-frontend/README.md

 * MongoDB (version 2.4.6 or above) - to store registrations and user accounts
 * ElasticSearch (version 0.90.5 or above) - for full-text search

+## wkhtmltopdf

+We use wkhtmltopdf to create PDF files.
+On Ubuntu this can be installed like so:

+`sudo apt-get install wkhtmltopdf`

 ##Build and Deploy